Hey Kids (Start Here)

 “David.
 It’s David,” Starr says, marking what may be the bicentennial anniversary of his lexical point missing.

-It is only a matter of time before Hermann attempts to throttle his own inner monologue.
+It’s only a matter of time before Hermann attempts to throttle his own inner monologue.

-“Quite right,” Hermann says to ‘David’.
+“Quite right,” Hermann says to “David.”
 “You’ll have to forgive my habitual use of titles.”

 Professor Starr waves a hand with awkward affability.

 “How can I help you?”
-Hermann asks him.
+Hermann asks.

 This is a difficult sentiment to convey.

-This does not sound promising to Hermann.
+This doesn’t sound promising to Hermann.

 “About?” he snaps.